reab5555/WhisperCap/README.md

 ## Requirements
 * A unique API key must be set in the script in order to transcribe files. please refer to https://platform.openai.com/api-keys.
 set it in the script where: api_key = "API_KEY_HERE"
-* Make sure the following packages are installed, and if not:
+* Make sure the following packages are installed with:
 pip install openai
 pip install moviepy